humdrum-tools/humdrum-documentation/guide/ch31/index.md

-Humdrum reference records are ideal targets for such searches since reference records encode information such as the composer\'s name, composer\'s dates, title of work, date of composition, movement number, instrumentation, meter classification, and so on.
+Humdrum reference records are ideal targets for such searches since reference records encode information such as the composer's name, composer's dates, title of work, date of composition, movement number, instrumentation, meter classification, and so on.
 For example, the following command identifies all files in the path `/scores` that are composed by Franck: